- North Spore Commercial Grain Spawn

 'Lion's Brain' Hericium erinaceus NSHE1: Commercial strain.
 Very productive forming dense pom pom fruit-bodies.
 Fruits best in cooler temperatures, 1/2-1lb yield on first flush off of 5lb supplemented sawdust with consistent subsequent fruitings over several months.

-'Tree Beard' Hericium erinaceus NSHE3: A showy strain of Lion's Mane that produces commercially viable flushes of less uniformed fruiting bodies adding variation to your Lion's Mane boxes.
+'Tree Beard' Hericium erinaceus NSHE3: A showy strain of Lion's Mane that produces commercially viable flushes of less uniformed and highly segmented fruiting bodies, adding variation to your Lion's Mane boxes.

 '207' Lentinula edodes NSLE1: A new name for a favorite commercial strain for indoor block production of Shiitake.
 Yield averages .75-1.5lb first flush off of 5lb supplemented sawdust blocks.
 Fruits best at colder temperatures and tends to produce mushrooms with smaller stems and large caps.
 Our culture is direct from Belgium and retains the highly desired characteristics of this strain.

 'Acorn' Lentinula edodes NSLE2: A variation on commercial indoor Shiitake genetics.
 We've had similar results from this strain as from our '207' strain listed above.
 We like having multiple varieties of the same species to ensure genetic diversity and reduce the odds of crop failure.